idossha/nvim-todo/README.md

 # 📝 todo.nvim

-A lightweight and powerful Neovim plugin for managing todos directly from your editor.
+A simple and efficient todo management plugin for Neovim.

 ## Features

-- 📋 **Intuitive UI**: Beautiful floating window interface for todo management
+- Create and manage todos with descriptions
-- 🏷️ **Rich metadata**: Support for tags, projects, priorities, and due dates
+- Add tags, priorities, and due dates
-- 📊 **Statistics**: Track your productivity with built-in statistics
-- 🔍 **Search & Filter**: Easily find and filter todos by various criteria
+- Sort and filter todos
+- View todo statistics
+- Automatic description preview when hovering over todos
+- Simple and intuitive interface

 ## Requirements